anaelleltd/nova-spektr-static/codex/codex.md

 These are a monthly affordance, paid in DOT.
 There are two levels: standard and passive.
 Standard should be between the 80th–90th percentile of gross income in the OECD group of countries.
 Passive is no greater than 50% of standard.
 The total amount given as passive allowance should be no greater than 10% of the total amount given as standard allowance.

 Members are free to place themselves on a passive allowance if they believe they are unlikely to contribute substantially within any given month.
-(At challenge or grading time, members who do not may find the lack of productivity difficult to explain.)
+(At challenge or evaluation ~~grading~~ time, members who do not may find the lack of productivity difficult to explain.)
 Regardless, members must keep their knowledge and skills up to date.

 ---